Take it or leave it…

 We detect the real current experience of the people and check if this experience match the job titles you were looking for.

-Many people think the industry filter on the lead search looks for the industry of their company.
+Many people think the industry filter on the lead search looks for their company’s industry.

 But it’s looking for the industry of the profile